moozer/Plask/Plask/src/pages/2013S/ITT2 Networking/02_Teaching goals.md

 email: mon@eal.dk
 sectionname: Teaching goals

-The student has acquired knowledge on
+The graduate has acquired knowledge on

-*	Autonomous systems, EGP and IGP
+* Client and server technologies

-The student is able to
+* Database systems

-*	Apply knowledge on network technology in connection with implementation and monitoring of complex network solutions
+* Project planning and complex network design incl. routing
-*	Apply a layered networking model to any standard Ethernet networking problem
+* Users, requirements and similar important project concepts.
-* Set up a multi-subnet network using TCP/IP as well as deciding on proper hardware to use
+* System monitoring and administration

-* Locate, evaluate and use information on the internet in relation to networking
+The graduate is able to

-* Distinguish and use between different layers 1-4 protocols
+* Plan, design and implement simple network systems, including protocols and hardware (servers, firewalls, routers, switches, etc)
-* Use various internetworking devices (i.e. the hardware used on an intranet and on the internet) for different network topologies
+* Implement, monitor and debug application layer protocols.

-The student is competent to
+The graduate is able to

-* Use Wireshark to monitor traffic, to troubleshoot or to debug networking software.
+* Detect and handle common network issues.